 Stolen from the Womb (2014)

-Two years after she lost her baby in the final trimester following several earlier miscarriages, Chelsey Miller's (Laura Mennell - A Trace of Danger) marriage to Jesse (Corey Sevier - A Star for Christmas) is over.
-But after they had one night together it turns out Chelsey fell pregnant again and is how she meets school teacher Diane King (Larisa Oleynik - Remember Sunday) who along with her husband Rob (Sebastian Spence - My Mother's Future Husband) are expecting their first baby together.
-When Chelsey suffers yet another miscarriage she doesn't tell anyone but keeps the masquerade going that she is still expecting as she plans to abduct Diane's baby when she is due unaware that Diane and Rob's baby has a hernia and needs immediate surgery or will die.
+Two years after she lost her baby in the final trimester having already suffered other miscarriages, Chelsey Miller's (Laura Mennell - Laura Mennell) marriage to Jesse (Corey Sevier) is over.
+But after they had one night together it turns out Chelsey fell pregnant again and is how she meets school teacher Diane King (Larisa Oleynik - Remember Sunday) who along with her husband Rob (Sebastian Spence) are expecting their first baby together.
+When Chelsey suffers yet another miscarriage she doesn't tell anyone but keeps the masquerade going that she is still expecting as she plans to abduct Diane's baby when she is due but is unaware that Diane and Rob's baby has a hernia and needs immediate surgery or will die.

 There is only one thing which isn't predictable about "Stolen from the Womb" and that is the ending; as in will Chelsey succeed in abducting the baby, if she does for how long and will the baby die.
 Of course with "Stolen from the Womb" being a made for TV movie you kind of expect a happy ever after ending but basically there are some options as to how the final few scenes could play out including Jesse becoming suspicious of what Chelsey has done when she calls him to say she's had the baby.